aospapp/aosp/system/chre/std_overrides/README.md

 * Generated code
 * Third-party code/libraries

-The overrides makefile is included in the nanoapp build by default, but the developers need to enable it by setting a flag in the nanoapp Makefile:
+The overrides makefile is included in the nanoapp build by and enabled by default, but the developers can disable it by setting a flag in the nanoapp Makefile:
-`CHRE_STD_OVERRIDES_ALLOWED = true`
+`CHRE_STD_OVERRIDES_ALLOWED = false`

 It is expected that the nanoapp developers only leverage these overrides while working towards zero overrides usage.